 So when deciding whether to offer the customer a 6 pm delivery slot, Rockstspark checks the existing orders with a delivery time between 5:45 pm and 6:15 pm.

 If there are more than 4 delivery orders scheduled in this timeframe then the 6 pm time would not be available for the customer to select.
 They may be able to choose 6:05 pm or 6:10 pm so long as there are not 4 orders scheduled for delivery within 15 mins either side of those time slots.

 Note: In the above screenshots, the 11:40, 11:45, 11:50 timeslots are missing from the dropdown.
-This is because there are existing orders scheduled for then, so these have been automatically removed to prevent new orders being placed for then.
+This is because there are existing orders scheduled for then, so these have been automatically removed to prevent new orders from being placed for them.

 How does this work with date-based order scheduling?

 The order capacity limit settings are only available for stores that use date-and-time mode for scheduled orders.